gkorpal/gkorpal.github.io/_pages/book-list.md

 * **Foundations of Analysis** by *E. Landau*: Fantastic short book.
 I learned about Peano axioms from this book.
 Terry Tao's "Analysis I" also starts with a similar discussion.
 * **Introduction to Real Analysis** by *Bartle and Sherbert*: A very nice introduction to epsilon-delta framework.
 Lots of examples and good exercises.
-* **Topology of Metric Spaces** by *Kumaresan*: Discusses various useful inequalitites needed in analysis and helps us see the importance of metric space structure in real analysis.
+* **Topology of Metric Spaces** by *S. Kumaresan*: Discusses various useful inequalitites needed in analysis and helps us see the importance of metric space structure in real analysis.
 Also have a look at the book "The Cauchy-Schwarz Master Class" by J. Michael Steele.
 * **Analysis on Manifolds** by *Munkres*: A very clear introduction to several variable calculus.
 For integrations examples, see books by Tom Apostol (Calculus vol. 1 and 2, and Mathematical Analysis).
 However, most probably the best book for learning this subject is "Vector Calculus, Linear Algebra, and Differential Forms" by Hubbard and Hubbard (unfortunately I had time to read only a few parts of this book).
 * **Lebesgue Integration On Euclidean Space** by *Frank Jones*: An introductory text on mesaure theory.
 If you find this book boring, spend some time on the first three chapters of Folland's "Real Analysis: Modern Techniques and Their Applications".
 * **Functions of One Complex Variable** by *J. B. Conway*: I really like the proofs given in this book, though I feel that it is a tough book for beginners.
 Section III.3 briefly discusses Mobius transformations which is very important.
 There are many better books in the market like the one by Bak and Newman, or Sasane and Sasane.